zhiming99/rpc-frmwrk/rpc/security/README.md

   Depending on the linux distribution, the kerberos package name could be slightly different.
   * On a Fedora machine, you can `dnf install krb5-server`, and dnf will install all the necessary packages for you.
   * On a Raspberry Pi, you can use `apt install krb5-kdc` and apt will install all the necessary packages for you.
-  * After the successful installation, you need to make some changes to the `/etc/krb5.conf` and add the user and service accounts.
-And the following is a sample `krb5.conf` for reference.
-If your kdc does not have a DNS entry, just the ip address as the kdc address in the section `[realms]` instead, or add the domain name to `/etc/hosts`.
+  * After the successful installation, you need first to select a good name for the default realm, in our case, `rpcfrmwrk.org`.
+  * And then make some changes to the `/etc/krb5.conf`.
+If your kdc does not have a public DNS entry, just put the ip address as the kdc address in the section `[realms]`, or add the domain name to `/etc/hosts`.The following is a sample `krb5.conf` for reference.

 ```
     [logging]
         default = FILE:/var/log/krb5libs.log